lesjoursfr/gdpr-consent/readme.md

 		"hashtag": "#tarteaucitron", /* Open the panel with this hashtag */ "cookieName": "tarteaucitron", /* Cookie name */
 		"timeExpire": 31536000000, /* Cookie expiration time */

-		"websiteName": "Les Jours", /* The name of the Website */

-		"highPrivacy": true, /* Disable auto consent */ "AcceptAllCta" : true, /* Show the accept all button when highPrivacy on */

-		"moreInfoLink": true, /* Show more info link */

-		"mandatory": false /* Show a message about mandatory cookies */ });
+		"websiteName": "Les Jours", /* The name of the Website */ "AcceptAllCta" : true, /* Show the accept all button*/ "moreInfoLink": true, /* Show more info link */ "mandatory": false /* Show a message about mandatory cookies */ });
 </script>